vanenshi/vanenshi/README.md

-Hi 👋 My name is Amir Hossein Shekari
+Hi 👋 My name is Amir (Hossein Shekari)
 =====================================

-Full Stack Developer
+A Full Stack Developer
 --------------------

 I have been working with react and react native for more than 3 years. right now I am mostly focusing on the backend and advancing my typescript knowledge